 The Egyptian pyramids are old.
 Like, really old.
 One of the most famous pyramids, The Great Pyramid of Giza, is over 4,000 years old.
 To put that in perspective: In the second century B.C., the ancient Greeks put the Great Pyramid of Giza on their list of the Seven Wonders of the World, at which point it was already around 2,000 years old…and it’s not even the oldest pyramid.

 Egypt certainly isn’t the only civilization to build pyramids.
-You can still find ruins of them all over the world, from Mexico, to Peru, to Sudan, to even Italy and China.
-Many of these structures served religious purposes, or they honored emperors and other leaders.
-The Egyptian pyramids did both.
+You can still find ruins of them all over the world, from Mexico, to Peru, to Sudan, and even Italy and China.
+Many of these structures served religious purposes or honored emperors and other leaders.

 Why Did the Ancient Egyptians Build Pyramids?

 Ever heard the phrase, “You can’t take it with you when you’re gone”?
 Not in ancient Egypt.
-Ancient Egyptians believed in an afterlife, and they believed that our body and earthly possessions came with us to the other side.
-This meant that we would need to preserve and protect our bodies and our belongings after we’ve died.
+Ancient Egyptians believed in an afterlife and thought that our bodies and earthly possessions came with us to the other side.
+If we wanted to bring our bodies and possessions into the afterlife, we had to preserve and protect them after we died.

-Later, the pharaoh Djoser figured out that he could stack mastabas on top of each other for more protection and more glory.
+Later, the pharaoh Djoser figured out that he could stack mastabas on top of each other for more protection and glory.
 But there was a problem: as the vertical walls of his giant mastaba became taller, they became less stable.
 To create more stability, Djoser’s clever architect stacked bricks in an incline, AKA the first official pyramid, AKA the Step Pyramid.
-The pyramid shape was more stable, but also more efficient: it had the most stability with the least amount of materials.
+The pyramid shape was more stable, but also more efficient because it required the least amount of materials.

 Did Slaves Build the Pyramids?